lammy8/Vince_Portfolio/README.md

 <details>
  <summary><b>Titanic Survivor Logistic Classifcation</b></summary>

-The link to this notebook: https://github.com/vincentlam13/code/blob/master/machine-learning/regression/logistic-regression/titanic-logistic.ipynb
+The [link](https://github.com/vincentlam13/code/blob/master/machine-learning/regression/logistic-regression/titanic-logistic.ipynb) to this notebook.

 This notebook was created in conjunction with the Data Science Bootcamp course.
 The aim of the notebook is to use logistic regression to classify whether or not a passenger on the Titanic survived based on passenger information.